msotoodeh/curve25519/README.md

   assembly support you need to install nasm first and then run: 'make asm' from project root.
 Output files will be created in asm64/build/test64.

+A custom tool creates a random blinder on every new build.
+This blinder is static and will be part of the library.
+This blinder is only used for blinding the point multiplication when creating blinding context via ed25519_Blinding_Init() API.